-Class sizes will be a maximum of 25 students, which is larger than some other bilingual primary schools.
-As part of an all-through school, students will be able to transition directly into the secondary school where instruction will be in English.
+Class sizes are a maximum of 25 students, which is larger than some other bilingual primary schools.
+As part of an all-through school, students can transition directly into the secondary school where instruction will be in English.

 Read our full review of Invictus (Centrium).

-GIIS will launch its new bilingual programme in August 2020 at its SMART Campus.
+GIIS launched its new bilingual programme in August 2020 at its SMART Campus.
 Open to all nationalities in Grades 1-5, the bilingual programme at GIIS offers equal exposure to English and Mandarin as part of the curriculum and is closely aligned to the IB Primary Years Programme framework.

 Teachers who are proficient in both Mandarin and English deliver the curriculum in part English and part Mandarin; students in the bilingual programme attend classes that are separate from the mainstream IB PYP programme.
 GIIS offers one of the cheapest bilingual programmes in Singapore with annual tuition fees of $20,000.

 The school says: "By teaching them the world's most spoken language, Mandarin, we are giving our students a competitive edge over their peers.
 The Programme is aligned with our vision of nurturing future global citizens, and prepares students to handle diversity and broaden their horizons for a better career."

 Read our full review of GIIS SMART Campus.